-If future clinical trials are unsuccessful, significantly delayed or not completed, we may not be able to market the Melphalan HDS system for other indications.
+If future clinical trials are unsuccessful, significantly delayed or not completed, we may not be able to market Melphalan/HDS for other indications.

 The clinical trial data on our product is limited to specific types of liver cancer.
-In 2010, we concluded a Phase III clinical trial of the Melphalan HDS system in patients with metastatic ocular and cutaneous melanoma to the liver and also completed a multi-arm Phase II clinical trial of the Melphalan HDS system in patients with primary and metastatic melanoma stratified into four arms.
-We currently have no clinical trials on any other major forms of liver cancer.
+In 2010, we concluded a Phase 3 clinical trial of Melphalan/HDS in patients with metastatic ocular and cutaneous melanoma to the liver and also completed a multi-arm Phase 2 clinical trial of Melphalan/HDS in patients with primary and metastatic melanoma stratified into four arms.